Home > Health Library > Venous Skin Ulcers: Home Treatment

 Compression stockings.
 Specially fitted compression stockings are designed to help prevent

-blood from pooling in the legs.
+fluid from pooling in the legs.
 You should wear

 these stockings every day from the time you wake up until you go